 Although successful completion of your probation is a requirement for

-your expungement, the law provides courts the discretion to expunge your
+expungement, Judges have the discretion to expunge your felony conviction

-felony conviction when probation was violated.
-How serious the violation
+when probation was violated.
+How serious the probation violation will

-is will determine whether or not the conviction is expunged.
+determine whether or not the felony conviction is expunged.

 If your felony conviction was a wobbler (a charge that can be filed as